GraineDePomme/ScienceKit-examples/README.md

 # Hey there!

-This repository consists of my solutions for all the exercises that can be found on Mark Newman's book about computational physics.
-To do so, I used my own scientific library, the swift ScienceKit, that I developed on the fly depending on what I needed to get to the solution.
+This repository contains my solutions to all the exercises from Mark Newman's Computational Physics.
+To tackle them, I built and used my own scientific library in Swift, ScienceKit, which I developed progressively as new needs arose while working through the problems.

-My first goal with this project was to learn more about the field of computational science.
-But it quickly turned out that it's also a good opportunity to showcase the capabilities of the swift programming language in scientific applications.
-I found the language to be simple and elegant, so I tried to make a scientific tool that reflects this characteristics.
+The project began as a way to deepen my understanding of computational science.
+However, it soon became clear that it also provided a great opportunity to highlight Swift’s potential in scientific computing.
+I found Swift to be both simple and elegant, and I aimed to design a scientific toolkit that embodies these qualities.

 ## How to run those programs.

-If you want to run any of these programs by yourself, the easiest course of action is probably to download a copy of the ScienceKit template repository then to copy the code into the main.swift file.
-All the dependencies are already set so hitting swift run in a terminal inside the template project will suffice.
-If the exercise requires an external file, just copy it next to main.swift.
+If you’d like to run any of these programs yourself, the simplest way is to download the ScienceKit template repository and copy the exercise code into the main.swift file.
+All dependencies are already configured, so running swift run in the template’s directory is enough to get started.
+If an exercise needs an external file, just place it in the same folder as main.swift.